HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-emissions-by-ssg-2024.png",
   caption="Median emissions by static site generator - 2024",
   description="A bar chart showing that the median emission for Next.js pages is 0.34 grams of carbon on desktop and 0.31 on mobile.
-For Nuxt.js it’s 0.44 on desktop and 0.38 on mobile.
-For Gatsby it’s 0.32 on desktop and 0.26 on mobile.
-For Hugo it’s 0.16 on desktop and 0.17 on mobile.
-For Astro it’s 0.16 on both desktop and mobile.
-For Jekyll it’s 0.11 on desktop and 0.12 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=437135521&format=interactive", sheets_gid="1941515647", sql_file="ssg_bytes_per_type.sql"
+For Nuxt.js it's 0.44 on desktop and 0.38 on mobile.
+For Gatsby it's 0.32 on desktop and 0.26 on mobile.
+For Hugo it's 0.16 on desktop and 0.17 on mobile.
+For Astro it's 0.16 on both desktop and mobile.
+For Jekyll it's 0.11 on desktop and 0.12 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=437135521&format=interactive", sheets_gid="1941515647", sql_file="ssg_bytes_per_type.sql"